 The medical benefits of green tea include helping the immune system.

-In addition, green tea contains vitamin C which helps with the fight against the common flu.
+In addition, green tea contains vitamin C which helps in the fight against the common flu.
 Vitamin C is a powerful antioxidant that can help in the maintenance and wellness of connective tissues, bones, skin, and blood vessels.

 Helps Asthmatic Patients

-Green tea’s health benefits extend to asthmatic patients thanks its relaxing effects.
+The green tea’s health benefits extend to asthmatic patients thanks its relaxing effects.